You can too! How the EU supports women entrepreneurs in Ukraine

 Here are some examples:

-As a part of the EU4Business initiative, a network of 15 Business Support Centres has been set up across the regions of Ukraine, offering business advice services, trainings and workshops.
-Visit the network’s website www.bisc.org.ua for more information including a full list of business support centres and their contacts.
+As a part of the EU4Business initiative, a network of Business Support Centres has been set up across the regions of Ukraine, offering business advice services, trainings and workshops.
+Visit the network’s website www.bisc.org.ua for more information including a full list of business support centres and their contacts, as well as available opportunities.

-If you already have a business and you are looking to develop, funding (and training) is available through a number of programmes under the EU4Business initiative, which supports private sector development across Ukraine.
+If you are looking to develop your business, advice and funding are available through the EU4Business initiative, which supports private sector development across Ukraine.

 Apart from providing loans, Women in Business offers training and subsidised advisory services that are specifically tailored to women-led businesses.
 The programme also offers a personalised online tool – the Business Lens – to assess your business and see what kind of support you can access.